Flea Control: Organic Beats Toxic! Cheaper Too!

 This is one that I have not yet properly tried, but it has actual science behind it and it just sounds cool (pun?).

-A flea cannot survive 103 degrees F for one hour.
-My reading suggests that this impacts all stages of a flea's life.
+A flea larva cannot survive 103 degrees F for one hour.
 My thinking is that you would want to sustain a temp of about 108 for at least four hours - just to make sure that the temperature penetrated all of the hiding places.

-I gave this an initial try.
-My portable heaters have a thermostat built in.
+1) One room with a portable heater: My portable heater has a thermostat built in.
 I couldn't get the temperature in the room above 93.
 I probably sustained that temperature for six or seven hours.
 Two fleas were caught in that room the next day.
-I need to find another way to heat this room and perform this test.

 Another one I have not tried.